turangojayev/CarND-Vehicle-Detection/writeup_template.md

 Since the project rubric explicitly asks for the usage of sliding window and [HOG](https://en.wikipedia.org/wiki/Histogram_of_oriented_gradients) features
 I have tried the first approach to solve this problem.
 I have never done image classification with manually created features before, therefore decided also to compare a classifier that utilizes these features against Convolutional Neural Networks.
+Furthermore, one of my objectives was to make the processing of videos as fast as possible, without doing complicated post-processing after classification of the patches of images.

 The steps of this project are the following: